 What could be more romantic than you, your new spouse, and a bunch of secluded beaches?
 There's literally no better way to celebrate your nuptials than by checking into a remote private-island resort designed to indulge all of your tropical fantasies.

 Depending on how isolated it is, getting to your private island honeymoon may not be easy (or cheap), but once there, most offer an all-inclusive price structure for meals (since there's nowhere else to drink and eat) and loads of activities, from horseback riding to sunset sails.
 If you're worried that you and your new spouse might get bored, pack some games and books to keep busy.
 Or get your scuba diving certification and explore a new underwater world.
 No matter how remote the resort is, you won't be completely cut off from the world; every place has internet access, so you can still check in here and there and know that everything is okay back home.
-(But avoid sitting on your iPad all day—your honeymoon only happens once!)

 Ready to find your own private-island oasis?
 Scroll through for some of our favorite retreats around the world.